microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 Fusion manifest entries are used to make application-scoped decisions like this all the time, like `longPathAware` and `heapType`.

-CUI applications that can spawn a UI (or GUI applications that can print to a shell) are commonplace on other platforms, because there is no subsystem differentiation.
+CUI applications that can spawn a UI (or GUI applications that can print to a console) are commonplace on other platforms because there is no subsystem differentiation.

 ## UI/UX Design